-Shelter WA's research, policy development and advocacy, often in collaboration with other partners and stakeholders, has been successful in helping to ensure affordable accommodation and homelessness services are available for Western Australians.
+Shelter WA's research, policy development and advocacy, undertaken in collaboration with members and key partners, has been successful in driving affordable housing and homelessness issues in Western Australia.
 Examples include:

 Shelter WA Research Reports & Other Publications

 - Preventing and Responding to Homelessness in the City of Joondalup - 2015

 - Peel Secure Housing & Employment Support Project - 2015